Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Computation of of a Besse structure

+In fact, the symplectic form of the Besse structure $\xi$ is $d\lambda$, the pullback of an area form of $\Sigma$, so the above trivialization is symplectic.

-In order to compute those $r_j$'s, we first need to trivialize the Besse structure on each of the following parts: the trivial bundle part $\mathcal{E}$ and each of $C_j$'s.
-We already gave the trivialization over $\mathcal{E}$ by the isomorphism , but for the computation, we need a more explicit description.
-We shall trivialize this in the following order: First, split $\Sigma$ into a disc $D$ with $k+g$ punctures and $g$ punctured tori $\Sigma_j$'s ($j=1,\dots,g$), where each has a single puncture. \ref{SigmaTriv} Then trivialize the bundle restricted on the punctured disc
+So, to trivialize $\xi|_{\mathcal{E}}$, we only need to trivialize $T\Sigma$.
+First, split $\Sigma$ into a disc $D$ with $k+g$ punctures and $g$ tori $\Sigma_l$s ($l=1,\dots,g$) with each having a connected boundary.
+(Figure \ref{SigmaTriv}) Then trivialize the bundle restricted on the punctured disc

+by identifying the disc as a subset of $\R^2$ and using its Cartesian coordinate.
+Let this trivialization